haxtheweb/edtechjoker/draft-outline.md

 - https://github.com/eman1230/ist256project1 - incorrectly named, still some work to do but a REALLY strong solution thus far!

 Ask questions, and yes, you can leverage both of the reviewed current projects to help you make your own code better.
 A direct copy and paste no and a single commit that just does everything that they did exactly like they did... no. But the methods, render method, styles, etc are all really well done and should be a model you can copy in general to get to the solution rapidly!

+## Thursday

+How do we step into json objects to know how they work?

+How do we debug when the screen goes blank white?

+How do we do conditional rendering?

+How do we install new assets, be specific as to the terminal commands involved

+Everyone open laptops and run npm install --global @haxtheweb/create

+This will ensure you have all the latest commands we support

+When submitting your webcomponent for grading, I want you to have run hax audit.
+Do this from the terminal in your project.
+HAX audit will tell you css variables and design issues in your project.
+Any project that has not resolved these reported issues is an automatic 2 points off.

+The most complete, accurate solution is +4 bonus.
+This is effectively a +2% in the course.

+Rubric for grading
+Does it meet all the requirements
+Does it work on vercel
+Is it a webcomponent
+Is it passing the DDD audit